cldr-steven-matison/MiNiFi-Kubernetes-Playground/readme.md

 # ClouderaStreamingOperators
-This reposistory is used in installing [Cloudera Streaming Operators](https://cldr-steven-matison.github.io/blog/Cloudera-Streaming-Operators/).
+This reposistory is used in testing minifi with [Cloudera Streaming Operators](https://cldr-steven-matison.github.io/blog/Cloudera-Streaming-Operators/).

 # MiNiFi-Kubernetes-Playground